UBC-MDS/pyimager/README.md

 - `reduce_dimensions`: This function reduces the dimension of a given image by removing vertical and horizontal seams.
 - `img_filter`: This function applies a filter to a given image, altering the visual aesthetic.
 This includes options to blur, emboss, and colorize the image.
-- `redu_color`: This function reduces number of colors appearing on the image and have cartoonized color effect.
+- `redu_color`: This function reduces number of colors appearing on the image to have cartoonized color effect.

+## Our package in python ecosystem:

+There are existing packages to process images.
+For example `skimage`, `PIL` are popular packages that can be used resize, cut images, and apply filters.

 ## Dependencies:
 - Python 3.6 or greater